LankeyBoard/RulesGraph/generatedRules.md

 slug: COMBAT

 ruleType: RULE\
-Each round of combat is split into 3 parts, 1st, Environmental effects, 2nd Players turn, 3rd Enemies turn.
-During the player's turn, each player makes one action and can move up to their movement speed.
+Each round of combat is split into 3 parts, 1st, Environmental effects, 2nd, Players take their turn, 3rd, Enemies take their turn.
+During the player's turn, each player makes one Action and can move up to their speed.
 During the enemies turn enemies with actions can take one action and move.
-Enemies with only counters can only move unless they have not been attacked, in which case they can use a counter as an action.
+Enemies with only counters can only move unless they are not engaged, in which case they can use a counter as an action.

 ## Exchanges

 slug: EXCHANGES

 ruleType: RULE\
 When a character attacks or casts an offensive spell at another creature or creatures an exchange begins.
-To start the exchange, make an attack roll and add the relevant stats depending on your class.
-Compare the total attack to the creatures Defense and Counter.
-If you roll above their Defense then the hit is clean and there is no room for retaliation.
-If the roll is between their Defense and Counter then you clash.
+To start the exchange, Test your Attack, adding your Base Attack Bonus.
+The defenders Armor and Counter become the Success and Failure points of the Test.
+If you Succeed on the Test then the hit is clean and there is no room for retaliation.
+If the result is Mixed then you Clash.
 You can either choose to deal no damage or strike but leave yourself open to counter attack.
-Your attack is resolved first, and then the target can use one of their counter moves.
-If you roll below their Counter, your attack is countered and the target can use one of their counter moves.
+Your Attack is resolved first, and then the target can use one of their Counter Actions.
+If you Fail the Test, your Attack is countered, with no effect and the target can use one of their counter moves.

 ### AOE Exchanges

 slug: AOE-EXCHANGES

 ruleType: RULE\
-When your action targets multiple enemies, roll a single attack test, and compare to each enemy's defenses.
-If any target clashes or counters, the GM chooses which creature will take advantage of the opening.
-If two or more enemies clash or counter, the creature makes the attack with Fortune's Favor.
-Only a single enemy can clash or counter a single exchange.
+When your Attack targets multiple enemies, roll a single attack test, and compare to each enemy's defenses.
+If the roll would be a Clash or Counter, the GM chooses which creature will get to take a Counter Action.

 ## Key Comat Information